IDMNYU/DM-GY6063A-Creative-Coding/README.md

 Students in this course will:

 * Understand the basics of creative coding in Javascript (p5.js).
 * Apply their understanding of digital media to software.

-* Learn best practices for designing software within an event-driven, object-oriented, real time framework.
+* Learn best practices for designing software within an event-driven, object-oriented and functional framework.

-* Experiment with different techniques for user input and output, including sensors and non-traditional screens.

 * Propose and develop a complete software experience as a final project.

 # Course Structure